• Skip to primary navigation

 Boost Converter

-In a boost converter, the output voltage can be equal to or higher than the input voltage.
-(Figure 2).
+In a boost converter, the output voltage can be equal to or higher than the input voltage (Figure 2).
 Increasing battery cell voltages is a common application for boost converters.
-To maintain stable operation, practical boost ratios are usually 3X or less.
-The input current increases proportionally with the boost gain.
+Practical boost ratios are usually 3X or less to maintain stable operation—the input current increases proportionally with the boost gain.
 For example, a design that triples the input voltage also draws triple the input current.
 High pulsed input currents can result in electromagnetic interference (EMI) issues and lower conversion efficiencies.
-Because the input is connected directly to the output through the inductor and rectifier, turning off the PWM controller does not disconnect the input from the load.
+Turning off the PWM controller does not disconnect the input from the load because the input is connected directly to the output through the inductor and rectifier.
 A second switch is needed to disconnect the input from the output.

-Figure 2: Boost converters can have voltage boost ratios up to 3X and can be especially useful when power is provided by a low-voltage battery or energy harvesting power device.
+Figure 2.
+Boost converters can have voltage boost ratios up to 3X and can be especially useful when a low-voltage battery or energy-harvesting power device provides power.
 (Image: Texas Instruments)

 Buck-Boost Converter

-A basic, single-stage, buck-boost boost converter can supply a regulated DC output from a power source delivering a voltage either below or above the regulated output voltage.
+A basic, single-stage, buck-boost boost converter can supply a regulated DC output from a power source, delivering a voltage either below or above the regulated output voltage.
 This topology is also called an inverting buck-boost since it converts a positive input voltage to a higher or lower negative output voltage level.
 Buck-boost converters are useful with variable voltage power sources such as photovoltaic cells or rechargeable batteries.
-In a synchronous buck-boost, the rectifier is replaced with a power MOSFET used as a synchronous rectifier.
+In a synchronous buck-boost, the rectifier is replaced with a power MOSFET, which is used as a synchronous rectifier (Figure 3).

 Two-stage buck-boost topologies

-The basic buck-boost topology described above includes a switch, diode, inductor and capacitor.
-A two-stage buck-boost converter includes a switch, diode, two inductors and two capacitors.
+The basic buck-boost topology described above includes a switch, diode, inductor, and capacitor.
+A two-stage buck-boost converter consists of a switch, a diode, two inductors, and two capacitors.
 The various arrangements of these elements can be used to produce several buck-boost topologies.

 SEPIC